Robust and Differentially Private Principal Component Analysis: Numerical studies

 First, we compare the performance of the methods under a fixed privacy budget.
 For each setting, we obtain the first two privately estimated PCs $\widetilde V_2 = [\tilde v_1, \tilde v_2]$ and measure the performance by $\sin \Theta(\col(\widetilde V_2), \col(V_2))$, where $ V_2 = [v_1, v_2] $.
-The sample size ranges from $ N \in \{250, 500, 750, 1000, 1500, 2000\} $, and the dimension $ d $ ranges from $ d \in \{5, 10, 25\} $.
+The sample size ranges from $ n \in \{250, 500, 750, 1000, 1500, 2000\} $, and the dimension $ d $ ranges from $ d \in \{5, 10, 25\} $.
 The privacy parameters are fixed as $ (\varepsilon, \delta) = (0.5, 10^{-5}) $.
-We repeat this procedure 100 times for each $ (N, d) $ pair, and the averaged losses are reported in Figures \ref{fig:sim_Gaussian}--\ref{fig:sim_cg05} according to the distributional settings.
+We repeat this procedure 100 times for each $ (n, d) $ pair, and the averaged losses are reported in Figures \ref{fig:sim_Gaussian}--\ref{fig:sim_cg05} according to the distributional settings.

 The simulation results for the Gaussian distribution are presented in Figure \ref{fig:sim_Gaussian}.
-Our proposed two mechanisms perform similarly to each other and outperform AG and NSGGD.
+The proposed $g_{sph}$- and $g_{wins}$-DPPCA mechanisms perform comparably to each other and outperform AG and NSGGD.
 However, SGPCA shows better performance compared to our methods when $ d = 5 $.
 This result is expected, as SGPCA is theoretically (near) optimal private PCA method under the Gaussian assumption with spiked covariance matrix structure.
 Furthermore, we assume that the eigenvalues of $ \Sigma $ are known a priori when implementing SGPCA, which is highly favorable to SGPCA.
 See Algorithm \ref{alg-sgpca} in Appendix \ref{app-C} for details.
 However, the performance gap between SGPCA and our methods diminishes as the sample size increases.

 Figure \ref{fig:sim_t1} presents the simulation results for $t_1(\Sigma)$, which has a heavier tail than the Gaussian distribution.
-Notably, the proposed methods, $ {g}_{sph} $, and ${g}_{wins} $-DPPCA, outperform all other methods.
+Notably, the proposed methods outperform all other methods.
 In contrast to the Gaussian case, NSGGD outperforms SGPCA as the sample size increases.
 This is due to the robustness of NSGGD, while SGPCA does not guarantee any robustness beyond Gaussian data.
 Nevertheless, our methods outperform NSGGD in all cases, indicating that $g$-DPPCA is more efficient and robust than NSGGD under heavy-tailed distribution.
 It remains unclear which of the two, $ {g}_{sph} $ and ${g}_{wins} $, performs better.